view arthurs seat from braid hills

 7. Craiglockhart Hill

-Getting to a higher elevation is also a great way to navigate and get orientated with the city and see it from different perspectives.
+Getting to a higher elevation is also a great way to navigate and get orientated with the city and see Edinburgh and the surrounding areas from different perspectives.

-I have written quick guides for all Seven Hills of Edinburgh.
-These quick guides will give you an overview of all seven hills, how to get there (including by public transport), what to expect and why they’re so special.
+I have written a series of quick guides for all Seven Hills of Edinburgh.
+These guides will give you an overview of all seven hills, how to get there (including by public transport), what to expect and why they’re so special.

 Arthur’s Seat is perhaps the most famous and prominent of all the Seven Hills of Edinburgh.